While there are many options available for studying Latin at home, this course offers a unique and living approach:

 WHERE: Live lessons via web conference on Zoom.
 Course calendar, syllabus, discussions and short assignments hosted in a private classroom on Canvas.

 TUITION: $700 for the course.
-A non-refundable deposit of $100 is due at registration to secure a seat, and the remaining balance ($600) is due by July 1st.*
+A non-refundable deposit of $100 is due at registration to secure a seat, and the remaining balance ($600) is due by June 15th.* Tuition funding is available at a special rate for Heartland and Teach-NW Charter students.

-*Installment plans are also available—three payments of $200 each, due with term exams or by the following dates: July 1, Nov.
+*Installment plans are available—three payments of $200 each, due with term exams or by the following dates: June 15, Nov.
 1, and Feb.
 15. Please indicate your payment preference when you register.